-When Dr. Timothy O'Rourke stepped onto the Virginia Wesleyan campus as the new Vice President for Academic Affairs and Kenneth R. Perry Dean of the College in July 2007, he hit the ground running.
+Dr. Timothy G. O’Rourke is Provost and Vice President for Academic Affairs at Virginia Wesleyan College.
+He previously served, since 2007, as the College’s Vice President for Academic Affairs and Kenneth R. Perry Dean of the College.

 Located within a few miles of the place where John Smith first landed in America, Virginia Wesleyan values its connection to the commonwealth's rich heritage of political leadership, which gave us the Declaration of Independence, the U.S. Constitution, and the Bill of Rights, and which produced eight presidents.

-Virginia Wesleyan is the only private liberal arts college in the Virginia Beach-Norfolk-Newport News Metropolitan Area, the nation's 34th largest (with 1.7 million people in 2007).
+Virginia Wesleyan is the only private liberal arts college in the Virginia Beach-Norfolk-Newport News Metropolitan Area, the nation's 34th largest.
 The metropolitan area overlays the region known as Hampton Roads and extends from Virginia Beach westward to the historic cities of Yorktown and Williamsburg.
 Virginia Wesleyan's 300 heavily-forested acres sit on the border of Norfolk and Virginia Beach, just a few miles from the Atlantic Ocean.
 The greater metropolitan area features a vibrant and diverse economy (Northrop Grumman Shipbuilding, Norfolk Southern), myriad cultural institutions (the Virginia Symphony, the Virginia Zoo, the Virginia Air & Space Center, the Chrysler Museum, the Virginia Aquarium), the world's largest naval base (Naval Station Norfolk), and highly innovative local governmental arrangements (as in the consolidated city-counties of Chesapeake, Suffolk, and Virginia Beach).

 Virginia Wesleyan connects its students to the history, culture, ecology, and politics of the region through courses, internships, and community service projects that provide practical know-how and skills, which lead in many cases to jobs after graduation.
 Equally important, these practical experiences are lessons in community involvement.